heitornolla/Analysis-of-Voter-Abstention-through-Clustering/README.md

 ## 3. **Clustering**
    - Apply Elbow Method to understand optimal amount of clusters
-   - Apply KMeans clustering with the Elbow Method's output.
+   - KMeans was originally used, but later replaced for KPrototypes.

 ## 4. **Cluster Analysis**
    - Evaluate and interpret each cluster based on feature distributions.

-# **Future Works**

-This project is still being developed and will be updated.

 # **Technologies Used**

-Python 3.12.1

-Pandas for Data Cleaning

-Scikit-learn for Clustering
+Pandas for Data Cleaning, Scikit-learn for Encoding and Clustering